kerberos-io/documentation/content/vault/installation-cloud/index.md

 ### Storage

-Similar to Kerberos Enterprise, Kerberos Storage is managed through a web app.
+Similar to Kerberos Enterprise, Kerberos Vault is managed through a web app.
 It allows you to add storage providers (S3, minio, etc), add queues for messaging, accounts for security and much more.
-It also comes with API's, which you can use to interact and retrieve information from Kerberos Storage.
+It also comes with API's, which you can use to interact and retrieve information from Kerberos Vault.
 All is documented in the form of Swagger APIs `/swagger/index.html`.

-Before installing Kerberos Storage, open the `./storage/yaml/deployment.yaml` configuration file.
+Before installing Kerberos Vault, open the `./storage/yaml/deployment.yaml` configuration file.
 At the bottom file you will find two endpoints, similar to the Traefik config file below.
 Update the domain names to your own domain, and add these to your DNS server or `/etc/hosts` file (and point to the same IP as the Traefik EXTERNAL-IP).

         spec:
           rules: